Coverage vs. Script Consulting

 ScriptLinks

-Xanadu Shores - Proof of Concept
+Xanadu Shores - First 14 pages

 Four friends become enmeshed in a gold heist turned kidnapping chased by a capricious Federal agent and his comely accomplice by land, air and sea, culminating explosively on Xanadu Shores.